Gab-owen/Creation/README.md

 # 🐦🔥AUTO MAKER FBA
 ![image alt](https://github.com/Gab-owen/Creation/blob/f716a964fd81daf9538c45385a1098a9eac85a93/Screenshot_20250417_202342.JPG)

-# 👾 FEATURES
+# 👾 FEATURER
-• MENU
 auto maker
 contact admin
-• METHOD
-data only any network
-• CUSTOM NAME AND PASSWORD
+data only any networ CUSTOM NAME AND PASSWORD recommended
-recommended

 # 🐦🔥 MODULES FOR NEW USER